microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/settings.md

 ---
 title: "settings resource type"
-description: "Retrieve the current settings for a user as applicable for the analytics API."
+description: "The current required settings for a user to use the analytics API."
 localization_priority: Normal
 author: "madehmer"
 ms.prod: "insights"